JELGT2011/website-covize-pitch-alerts/README.md

 * to allow calls without admin authentication
 * to allow for slightly different filtering capabilities
-* to default all requests to JSON (more for convenience)
+* to default all requests to not include passed events

 With that, the base url will be `covize-pitch-alerts.herokuapp.com/api/`